G0RELLA/gorella_overview/_sources/overview.md

 ## The proposed solution

-With GORELLA we want to create a framework that can be used as a basis for empirical teaching/training.
-The focus is not on frontal teaching, but on the dynamic communication of content and realistic goal-setting.
+With _GORELLA_ we want to create a framework that can be used as a basis for empirical teaching/training.
+The focus is not on the chalk and board technique, but on the dynamic communication of content and realistic goal-setting.
-For this purpose, different areas of Open Science (see procedure) are projected onto the life cycle of a project (see outline).
+For this purpose, different areas of Open Science (see [procedure](https://g0rella.github.io/gorella_overview/procedure.html)) are projected onto the life cycle of a project (see [outline](https://g0rella.github.io/gorella_overview/outline.html)).